 The 2016 APFMA Conference was held in Little Rock, AR at the Holiday Inn Presidential on Thursday and Friday, May 12 & 13.
-Check back soon for pictures and testimonials from this year's exciting event.

 The APFMA Board of Directors wants to thank you our valued business partners, our diamond and silver corporate sponsors, whose generous donations helped to make the conference a reality.

 Are you a service provider who wants to support the 2017 APFMA Conference?
 If so, contact us.